 This one isn't about cost or performance, it's about safety.

 The more we learn about plastic, the less we like it.
 So we've done positive reviews of plastic cutting boards, which do have some nice features, but we've changed our views.
-The amount of plastics that human beings ingest is alarming, and it's becoming clear that we should avoid plastic as much as we can.
+The amount of plastics that human beings ingest is alarming, and it's becoming clear that we should avoid plastics as much as we can.
 It's not always possible, such as with product packaging, but we can certainly choose wooden cutting boards, glass storage containers, and steel or wooden utensils.

 And no, you can't put a wooden cutting board in the dishwasher, but the couple of minutes it takes to wash it is worth the knowledge that you're not ingesting any plastics.